 - 'Teilleistung' T-BGU-112370 with examination of other type according to § 4 Par.
-2 No. 1 details about the learning control see at the 'Teilleistung'
+2 No. 1

 Students will learn about principles, operations, and simulation of separate and combined sewer systems.
 Students get familiar with technical plants for stormwater treatment.
 They can explain operating principles of individual system components as well as assess their suitability for specific applications and apply basic dimensioning approaches.